JeffreyCA/azd-compose-search-demo/README.md

 > [!TIP]
 > Instead of `git clone` followed by `azd init`, you can also set up your project by running `azd init -t JeffreyCA/azd-compose-search-demo`, which automatically clones the repository and initializes the project with an empty `azure.yaml`.
 >
-> However, you'll need to `azd add` the Azure Container App host yourself:
+> However, you need to `azd add` the Azure Container App host yourself:
 >
 > ```sh
 > azd add